0 items - 0

 PERSONAL FAITH

-Believers Eastern Church is profoundly committed to the Orthodox faith and worship that transforms us into the image of Christ (2 Corinthians 3:18).
-Theosis, the spiritual journey of being partakers of the divine nature according to 2 Peter 1:4, is best accomplished through embracing the sacramental life and worship where God alone is the audience.
+The Believers Eastern Church is profoundly committed to the Orthodox faith and worship that transforms us into the image of Christ (2 Corinthians 3:18).
+Theosis, the spiritual journey of being partakers of the divine nature according to 2 Peter 1:4, is best accomplished through embracing the sacramental life and worship, where God alone is the audience.
 The more we gaze into His face in worship, the more we become like Him.

 KYRIE ELEISON

 Kyrie Eleison (a Greek phrase meaning "Lord Have Mercy") is our weekly Friday gathering of God's people to seek Him, modeled after the Taizé style of gathering (www.taize.fr/en).
-The liturgy, based on the monastic hours of prayer, provides an atmosphere to worship God in song, silence and Scripture reading.
+The liturgy, based on the monastic hours of prayer, provides an atmosphere to worship God in song, silence, and Scripture reading.
 It has become a tremendous help to our parishes in their journey with the Lord.
-Rather than focusing on proclamation of God's glory, believers observe His glory and respond in worship.
+Rather than focusing on the proclamation of God's glory, believers observe His glory and respond in worship.

 https://www.ay.tv/watch/kyrie-eleison/